Wigilia: Traditions and customs

 Children usually decorate the Christmas tree.
 Sometimes a handful of hay is placed under the tablecloth of the dining table to symbolise Jesus's birth in a manger.

 Another tradition is to make an extra place-setting for the "unexpected guest", to celebrate hospitality.
-The feast begins with saying grace, breaking the opłatek Christmas wafer to symbolize the gift of daily bread, and wishing each other blessings for the coming year.
+The feast begins with saying grace and reading out a passage from the Gospel of Luke (Luke 2:1-14), breaking the opłatek Christmas wafer to symbolize the gift of daily bread, and wishing each other blessings for the coming year.
 In the country, it was customary to share a special (pink) wafer with livestock and dogs and cats as the animals of the household were to be treated with special reverence on that day, in honour of the animals in the Bethlehem stable.
 There was a belief that at midnight they were granted the power of human speech.